groupdocs-annotation/GroupDocs.Annotation-Docs/net/annotation-basics/extract-annotations-from-document.md

 3. Define a variable of the `List<AnnotationBase>` type.
 4. Call the [Get](https://reference.groupdocs.com/net/annotation/groupdocs.annotation/annotator/methods/get) method to get result to variable defined on the previous step.
 5. Instantiate the `XmlSerializer` class with the `List<AnnotationBase>` type.
-6. Using `FileStreamobject`, serialize annotations to the file.
+6. Using `FileStream` object, serialize annotations to the file.

 The following code snippet shows how to extract annotations from a document: